Danialsamadi/V2Ray-Config-Bot/README.md

 ### Monitoring
 - View workflow runs in the "Actions" tab
-- Check detailed logs for any issues
+- Check detailed logs for any issues (see `bot.log` and workflow logs)

 ### Customization
-Edit `.github/workflows/proxy_update.yml` to:
-- Change schedule frequency
+- Edit `sources.json` to change proxy sources
-- Modify workflow behavior
+- Edit `.github/workflows/proxy_update.yml` to change schedule frequency or workflow behavior

+## Output
+- The bot generates a single file: `proxies.txt` (one proxy per line, no header)